openSUSE/news-o-o/_posts/2010-12-18-opensuse-weekly-news-issue-154-is-out.markdown

       party pooper is that you have to write a spec file to get your RPMs out there.
 Thanks to [darix](http://nordisch.org/), we have a decent solution at least for Ruby
       packages: gem2rpm, a script which auto-generates RPM spec files for Ruby gems.
-Ever wondered why we don™t have something similar for Python?
+Ever wondered why we donâ€™t have something similar for Python?
 Well, I did so too.
-Thus, after a half a week of hackery, I™d like to introduce [py2pack](http://pypi.python.org/pypi/py2pack), my take on braindead Python packaging.
-Here™s how it goes:
+Thus, after a half a week of hackery, Iâ€™d like to introduce [py2pack](http://pypi.python.org/pypi/py2pack), my take on braindead Python packaging.
+Hereâ€™s how it goes:
 >
-> Lets suppose you want to package [zope.interface](http://pypi.python.org/pypi/zope.interface) and you don™t know how it is named exactly or where to download
+> Lets suppose you want to package [zope.interface](http://pypi.python.org/pypi/zope.interface) and you donâ€™t know how it is named exactly or where to download
       from.
 First of all, you can search for it and download the source tarball automatically if you found the correct module:
 >